gsoft-inc/wl-squide/docs/reference/fakes/SessionManager.md

 ### Parameters

-- `options`: An optional object literal of options.
+- `options`: An optional object literal of options:
     - `key`: An optional key identifying the session in `localStorage`.

 ## Usage